UmSenhorQualquer/googlespreadsheet2django/README.md

 ![Table name popup](docs/imgs/tablename_popup.png?raw=true "Screen")

 After the Ok, a new tab will be generated with the format "Table_#name you gave for the table#".
-On the top of the tab spreadsheet we will configure for which application the tab bellongs to.
+On the top of the tab spreadsheet we will configure for which application the tab bellongs to in the field <Select an application>.
+If we click on this field, a dropdown box will be shown with the available applications configured in the tab "Applications".

 ![Table header](docs/imgs/table_header.png?raw=true "Screen")

+The fields <Table singular label> and <Table plurar label> are the names of the tables that will be used in the Django admin interface.

+The field <Data access> allow us to configure which type of access we will have to this table.
+Check the available options in the image bellow.

 ![Table data access](docs/imgs/table_data_access.png?raw=true "Screen")